-AlgorithmWatch is a human rights organization based in Zurich and Berlin.
-We fight for a world where algorithms and Artificial Intelligence (AI) do not weaken justice, democracy, and sustainability, but strengthen them.
+AlgorithmWatch is a non-governmental, non-profit organization based in Zurich and Berlin.
+We fight for a world where algorithms and Artificial Intelligence (AI) do not weaken justice, democracy, human rights and sustainability, but strengthen them.

 Atlas of Automation